 ”In actuality, the dyslexia label is most likely to be applied, not to more worthy, or more unfortunate, individuals, but rather to those whose families have the drive – and, in many cases, the financial means – to gain access to a diagnostician.”

-(J. Elliott.
-ResearchED magazine)
+(Elliott J. ResearchED magazine)

-For a considerable length of time, one particular definition of dyslexia (IQ-achievement discrepancy where reading age was considerably lower than IQ would predict), was used as the basis for all diagnosis and research on the subject.
+For a considerable length of time, one particular definition of dyslexia (IQ-achievement discrepancy where reading age is considerably lower than IQ would predict), was used as the basis for all diagnoses and research on the subject.
 It was eventually discredited: ”(T)here is little evidence that the long-term development of poor readers who are IQ–achievement discrepant is substantially different to that of poor readers who are not IQ–achievement discrepant, nor does IQ–achievement discrepancy reliably distinguish between those who are difficult to remediate and those who are more easily remediated.
 Consequently, IQ–achievement discrepancy is no longer the bedrock for identification of LD in the US (or of dyslexia in the UK, for that matter).”
 (Singleton p17)

 ”When something is operationally defined, this means it has parameters which can be measured with sufficient mathematical rigour that these measures can be relied upon to define the concept”

 In Prof McGuinness’s response to Hulme (Times Higher Education Supplement.24/3/06) she

 describes the problem with reading research studies that use the ‘isolated-groups design’